What is parenting time?

 Neither parent can take the children out of Canada without an agreement with the other parent or a court order.
 If your partner has threatened to take the children out of Canada, you should talk to a family lawyer right away.
 If you think your partner might have already taken the children out of the country, call the police immediately.

-The Hague Convention is an international law that sets out a process when a child is abducted.
-However, it does not apply in many parts of the world.
-Even where it does apply, getting a child back from another country takes a lot of time and money.
+The Hague Convention is an international law that sets out a process when a child is taken or kept out of the country by a parent without the other parent’s permission.
+However, it does not apply in many countries.
+Even when it does apply, getting a child back from another country takes a lot of time and money.

 Previous page Next page